SolaKabuta/portfolio_final/README.md

 # My Portfolio
-This is my personal portfolio website built with React, showcasing my skills and experience as a web developer.
+This is my personal portfolio website built with React, showcasing my skills and experience as a web developer. <br/>
+It's obviously still in the development phase.

 ### Technologies: